ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 $emitter = new FileEmitter($collector_uri, false, "POST", 2, 15, 100);
 ```

-The buffer for the file emitter works a bit differently to the other emitters in that here it is referring to the amount of events needed before an `events-random.log` is produced for a worker.
+The buffer for the file emitter works a bit differently to the other emitters in that here it refers to the number of events needed before an `events-random.log` is produced for a worker.
 If you are anticipating it taking a long time to reach the buffer be aware that the worker will kill itself after 75 seconds by default (15 x 5).
 You can adjust this timeout in the `Constants.class`.

 Constructor:
 ```php